Roscrea: Commerce

 The main employer in the town is Glanbia which makes and distributes meats product all over the world.
 In 2008 Glanbia sold off its pork operations.
 The 2 former Glanbia plants in Roscrea are now part of the Rosderra Irish Meats Group.
 It still uses the Glanbia brand under licence.
-This enterprise grew out of the Roscrea Bacon Factory, established in the late 1800s as one of the first cooperatives in Ireland, with legal underpinnings established by local soliciter Charles J Spain.
+This enterprise grew out of the Roscrea Bacon Factory, established in the late 1800s as one of the first cooperatives in Ireland, with legal underpinnings established by local solicitor Charles J Spain.
 Taro Pharmaceuticals was a sterile pharmaceutical injectables manufacturing plant in the town that employed approximately 30 people.
 The plant has since closed.
 FRS Network is a large employer with over 100 people employed across its varying divisions.
 Some people travel to Nenagh to work in the Procter & Gamble factory there.
 Some make lengthy commutes to Dublin or Limerick for work.
 Shannon Development has a business park near Ashbury in the town.
 This houses local businesses like Walsh Printers and JS Hygiene (Upholstery cleaning).
 The other business park is at Benamore on the Dublin road.
 Dunnes Stores developed the site of the maltings into a large retail unit.
 The new Tesco supermarket was built in close proximity to the Round Tower, leading to queries about compliance with planning rules.

 Education

 The town is home to several educational institutions.
-Primary Schools include Scoil Eoin Naofa, Scoil Íosaf Naofa Corville, Sacred Heart Primary School, Dunkerrin N.S., Lismackin N.S. and the school for Persons with Intellectual Disabilities St Anne's.
+Primary Schools include St. Cronan's National School, Scoil Eoin Naofa, Scoil Íosaf Naofa Corville, Sacred Heart Primary School, Dunkerrin N.S., Lismackin N.S. and the school for Persons with Intellectual Disabilities St Anne's.
 The solitary secondary school in the town is Coláiste Phobal Ros Cré.
 This school was formed when the Sacred Heart Convent, the Christian Brothers School and the Vocational School amalgamated to form one public school in 1999.
 Just outside Roscrea is the Cistercian College.
 This is a private school located on the grounds of the Mount St Joseph Cistercian Monastery.
 Third-level courses, accredited by FETAC are provided at the Colaiste.
 The nearest Third-Level Institute is Tipperary Institute in Thurles.